wagtail/wagtail-ai/docs/images-integration.md

-# Images integration
+# Images Integration

 Wagtail AI integrates with the image edit form to provide AI-generated descriptions to images.
 The integration requires a backend that supports image descriptions, such as [the OpenAI backend](../ai-backends/#the-openai-backend).

 ## Configuration

 1. In the Django project settings, configure an AI backend, and a model, that support images.
-Set `IMAGE_DESCRIPTION_BACKEND` to the name of the model:
+Set `IMAGE_DESCRIPTION_BACKEND` to the name of the backend:
    ```python
    WAGTAIL_AI = {
        "BACKENDS": {